 * * *

 Liselotte arrived in England on 28 August 1953, travelling from New York, via Le Havre, to Southampton on the Île de France steamship.
 Initially she stayed with friends and relatives in London, while Peter returned to his childhood home in Maidstone.
 In September he moved to Bristol to start his new job, with Liselotte joining him later in the year, although they did not live together until they married.
-This was Liselotte’s first time in Europe since leaving Switzerland with “Stateless” travel documents seven years earlier.
+This was Liselotte’s first time in Europe since she left Switzerland seven years earlier bearing “Stateless” travel documents.
 Now she was free to travel as an American citizen, the holder of a newly-issued green passport.
 Liselotte would remain an American for only a few years, until the U.S. authorities rescinded her citizenship – the second time in her life that she was denaturalised.

-After her miserable introduction to England, Liselotte spent a month in Germany – a country that she had not set foot in since she was a child and where she had absolutely no personal connections – to finalise her claim for a German restitution payment.
-From there she travelled to Switzerland, where she could once again enjoy being with friends.
+After her miserable introduction to England, Liselotte spent an uncomfortable month in Germany – a country that she had not set foot in since she was a child and where she had absolutely no remaining personal connections – to finalise her claim for a German restitution payment.
+From there she travelled to Switzerland, where she could once again enjoy being amongst friends.
 Rather reluctantly, Liselotte returned to England in November and on 23rd December she married Peter in Bristol.
 Mr and Mrs Marshall did not attend the wedding.

 * * *